 According to the results of the 2014 National Survey on Drug Use and Health, of the 21.5 million Americans ages 12 and older who had a substance use disorder in 2014, 586,000 individuals had a problem involving heroin.

 What exactly is heroin?
-The drug heroin is an opioid substance derived from the same type of poppy plant that is used to produce similar drugs such as morphine.
+The drug heroin is an opioid substance derived from the same type of poppy plant that is used to produce drugs such as morphine.
 These types of drugs have been used to treat pain for over a century.
-Heroin, originally marketed in the U.S. by the Bayer pharmaceutical company in 1898, was to be used in place of morphine.
+Heroin, originally marketed in the U.S. by the Bayer pharmaceutical company in 1898, was meant to be used in place of morphine.
 It was heavily promoted as being non-addicting and, therefore, an excellent treatment for morphine addiction.
 By 1924, it was outlawed for both medical and illicit use as there was overwhelming evidence that the drug was a dismal failure and had become a blight on society.

 Opioids produce a feeling of euphoria that is highly addictive, leading the user to seek the feeling over and over.

 People have reported intense feelings of perfect peace and comfort from using heroin.
 Heroin is not only emotionally addictive, but also physiologically (physically) addictive, making its grip on users exceedingly strong.
 Heroin can come in several forms, including a brownish-black tarry substance or a white or brownish powdery substance.
 In addition, heroin can be used in several different ways.
 It can be injected with a needle directly into the vein, under the skin, or into the muscle.
 Heroin can also be smoked or snorted.
 While some methods of use can cause quicker physical damage, heroin is just as addictive no matter how it is used.

 What are some signs of heroin addiction?
 Regardless of how long a person has been using heroin, there will be some tell-tale signs, especially when a person crosses over into full-blown addiction.

 Some of these signs are physical and some of them are behavioral.